-The longitudinal shear resistance of the shear connectors can be identified by a small scale test known as a push out test.
+The longitudinal shear resistance of the shear connectors can be identified by a small scale test known as a push out test as defined by Eurocode 4 [5].
 In this paper, a push out test is prepared to evaluate the pure longitudinal shear resistance of shear connectors.